FRACTURED: Health AND Equity – Local/Global

 Marquette University joins the Greater Milwaukee Foundation’s

 On the Table regionwide forum to offer a unique opportunity to engage in meaningful conversation about what we must do – individually and collectively – to improve the quality of life in our community.
 You are invited to share a meal and discuss challenges affecting the health of our neighborhoods and the opportunities to strengthen the well-being of our communities.
-Registration coming soon.
+Registration required.

 HEALTH EQUITY AND NATIVE COMMUNITIES: MARIA YELLOW HORSE BRAVE HEART